marie-bisbo/TTT-Django-workshop/README.md

 other content types.
 Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data."
 ```

+A QuerySet is a list of objects in a model, allowing you to read, edit and order the data in your database.

 Serializers are not built into Django, but can be imported through the Django Rest Framework, which we installed at the start.
 See the [documentation](https://www.django-rest-framework.org/api-guide/serializers/) for full details.

 ## Why use serializers